 - Once you've finished, don't forget to test yourself further on different days.
 It's one thing to overcome an anxiety, but you'll still need to keep it away.
 Don't let yourself be "done" just because you've beaten it.
 Make sure that you continue the exposure therapy even after it's stopped causing anxiety to ensure that it never comes back.

-Research here is important to know how to use exposure therapy correctly.
-For example, with panic disorder, many of the symptoms are caused by hyperventilation.
+With panic disorder, many of the symptoms are caused by hyperventilation.
 So some people find hyperventilating on purpose is as powerful way to keep that anxiety away.

 If there's any reason to be concerned that you may have a severe reaction to these exposures, do it in the presence of a doctor.
 Those with a heart condition, for example, may want to make sure a trained medical professional is running the show just in case anything goes wrong.